Social Logins & Embedded Wallets In Web3: Choosing A WaaS Provider

 Web3 wallet performance metrics

-While integrating a service, it’s important to understand that different providers might perform differently in different areas.
+While integrating an embedded wallet service, it’s important to understand that different providers might perform differently in different areas.
 Two key areas to analyze are the time to generate a wallet (from the time a user clicks “Connect” to the wallet being usable), as well as the time for repeating users to log in.
 These performance metrics can be impacted by the underlying management systems of each solution.

 To showcase this, we measured the time that different WaaS tools take to create a Web3 wallet using authentication through Google in the chart below.
-We encourage you to test different providers’ products to understand the experience of your users.
+We encourage you to test different embedded wallet providers’ products to understand the experience of your users.

 Time to connect through Google, as measured by the Particle Network team.
 Consider this as a starting point for comparing system cohesion and efficiency rather than an absolute analysis.